Chapter 1 : Welcome to My Personal Hell

 Happy, positive emotions.
 Sweet like candy yet frighteningly bitter – or perhaps that was just my fickle conscience.

 But I would no prey on people I knew.
-I usually went after random people in heavily populated cities (like London) or stole the feelings from people that were too
+I usually went after random people in heavily populated cities (like London) or stole the feelings from people that were too happy.

 Dumbledore seemed to believe me for the most part, there was only a glimmer of doubt that I could sense.